How Does Aging Affect the Nervous System?

 Decreased blood flow to nerve endings can cause abnormal or decreased sensations.
 Diabetes is a common cause of small blood vessel damage, which then causes nerve damage.
 Losing excess weight and choosing a diet that helps maintain your blood sugar within a normal range can help prevent type 2 diabetes.
 Even if the number on the scale doesn’t move, you’re changing your body composition by exercising regularly.
 Increasing muscle mass and reducing abdominal fat can improve blood glucose levels.
 Maintaining normal blood sugar levels protects the inner lining of small blood vessels and reduces the risk of nerve damage.

 Muscle movement is controlled by areas in the frontal cortex of the brain.
 The right motor cortex controls the left side of the body, and the left motor cortex controls the right side of the body.

-Growth hormones and androgens such as testosterone are hormones that stimulate muscle growth and bone density.
-Unfortunately, hormonal aging also occurs, causing changes in body composition such as reduced muscle mass, bone density, and decreased strength.
-To slow the changes associated with aging, some people use supplements, such as sermorelin, that increase growth hormone release from the pituitary gland in the brain.
+Growth hormones and androgens, such as testosterone, are hormones that stimulate muscle growth and bone density.
+Unfortunately, hormonal aging also occurs, causing changes in body composition such as reduced muscle mass, decreased bone density, and decreased strength.
+To slow the changes associated with aging, some people use supplements, such as Sermorelin, that increase growth hormone release from the pituitary gland in the brain.